raposamillar/portfolio/README.md

 Hello, my name is Lisa Raposa Millar and I am a web developer based in Toronto.

 ## Purpose
-This portfolio provides links to deployed projects currently in-development.
+This portfolio provides links to deployed projects completed and currently in-development.

 ## Contents
+* A Night In: A collaborative application designed to make movie night at home easier.

 * Run Buddy: A mock application for a running service built with HTML and CSS.